top of page

 Jun 2 41 Dr Seuss.png

-(Above) Charles Lindbergh and a popular culture cartoon from Dr Seuss from June 2, 1940.
+(Above) Charles Lindbergh, and a popular culture cartoon from Dr Seuss from June 2, 1940.

 But, in 1940, Lindbergh was up and down telling everybody England was going to loose and his place in early WW II history is cemented in American History.
 Video courtesy of Smithsonian Channel.
 Check out their web site, it has a lot of good things.

 There are also hidden, secretive things that past WW II books fail to describe, such as the ITT (the international telephone conglomerate) that help built the speedy Fockerwulfs for Germany, the backbone of the German Luftwaffe (Air Force) beside the Messerschmidt.
-Aircraft that dropped bombs on British and U.S. troops.
+Aircraft that dropped bombs on British and later U.S. troops.
 Few know of Colonel Sosthenes Behn, the head of ITT who flew from N.Y. to Madrid, then on to Berne, Switzerland to help improve Hitler’s communications systems.
 Hardly anyone hears about the story that Ford trucks were built for the German troops in occupied France with authorization from Dearborn, Michigan.
 The sad stories of these can be augmented by reading today’s books including one of my favorites Charles Higham’s book Trading with The Enemy.

 PACT OF STEEL.jpg